-Writing for Tor.com‘s steampunk week, Vazquez tries to postulate steampunk as an anticapitalist “revolutionary spectacle” that’s able to fill the “something” that’s supposedly missing from our worldview today.
+Writing for Tor.com, Vazquez tries to postulate steampunk as an anticapitalist “revolutionary spectacle” that is able to fill the “something” he feels is missing from our world today.

 Vazquez admits that “we can’t exactly pinpoint” what’s missing, “but we know it’s missing.”
 He just feels it, you know.
 The future looks “cold and endangered,” Vazquez adds, so we must look back at the steampunk era for inspiration.

-Of course, there is “no place” in steampunk for the the elitism, racism, sexism and “various other cruel prejudices” that existed in Victoria’s days, but we can rehabilitate the “technological optimism” of the past — as though we have lost confidence in technology as a society today.
+Of course, there is “no place” in steampunk for the elitism, racism, sexism and “various other cruel prejudices” that existed in Victoria’s days, but we can rehabilitate the “technological optimism” of the past — as if we have lost confidence in technology as a society today.

 Vazquez claims that it’s despite if not because of our technological advancement that we feel we lack “something”, so we don’t need steampunk there.